nwodon/Whiskey-NLP/.ipynb_checkpoints/README-checkpoint.md

 The goal of this repository is to explore the relationship between whisky price and other whisky characteristics such as whisky age while using natural language processing.
 More precisely, the objective is to develop a predictive whisky price model using different ML techniques.
 Given that the dataset is feature poor, many of the whisky features were generated through the use natural language processing on the whisky name and description.

 Note that the models that predicted whisky price did not perform well due to the highly skewed nature of the data and so log price was used instead as the target.
 While many of the features extracted provided valuable insight and helped improve the R2 score of the model, they were generated and/or categorized by referencing whisky articles (see links below).
-Next steps to improve this model would include more thoroughly exploring the generated features instead of relying on sources on whether or not to add a given whisky brand or implement an whisky age cutoff.
+Next steps to improve this model would include more thoroughly exploring the generated features instead of relying on sources on whether or not to add a given whisky brand or implement a whisky age cutoff.

 # Dataset Link: